robert-burger/libosal/tests/posix/README.md

 tuning.
 However adapted variants of the tests might be useful for performace tuning.

-Under Linux, maximum latencies are adjusted depending on whether the system determines whether it runs under the FIFO real-time scheduler, which can be set using the chrt command.
+Under Linux, maximum latencies are adjusted depending on whether the system determines whether it runs under the FIFO real-time scheduler, which on RMC desktops can be set using the `chrt` command.

 In this case, the latency-critical tests will use an mlockall() system call to lock memory and disable paging.
-These latency are not intended to be used on CI or on a build server, since they can fail randomly depending on system load.

-2. Envvar Switches for unstable tests
+2. Envvar Switches for non-deterministic or unstable tests

-These tests are not included by default in automated runs, since they do not run reliable on a standard system.
+These tests are not included by default in automated runs, since they do not necessarily run reliable on a standard system.

-* **TEST_FILESIZE=1** Tests message queues for detecting a file size user limit error
+* **TEST_FILESIZE=1** Tests message queues for detecting a file size resource limit error

-* **CHECK_TRYWAIT=1** run SemaphoreFunction::TryCount test checking for missed events
+* **CHECK_TRYWAIT=1** run SemaphoreFunction::TryCount test, which checks for missed events

-* **CHECK_SUSPEND=1** run suspend / resume test (might require manual SIGCONT signal)
+* **CHECK_SUSPEND=1** run suspend / resume test (might require manual SIGCONT signal or `"fg"` command in bash, if the signal is received by the test runner and stops it)

 3. Verbose progress reports

 Set VERBOSE=1 to get verbose progress reports.
-These might be useful if some tests time out or hang due to errors.
+These might be useful for error analysis if some tests time out or hang due to errors.
+Also, some latency results are printed.

 ## Coverage Analysis

-Coverage analysis is generated during the test.
+Coverage analysis data can be generated during the test.

-This analysis requires extra cflags when compiling, use, from the project root folder:
+This analysis requires extra cflags when compiling.
+From the project root folder, use:

 ````bash
 make clean